-After spending two middling days in Amsterdam, I took the Deutsche Bahn IC train from the Amsterdam Centraal station to Hannover, where I changed unto the ultra-modern ICE Sprinter train to Berlin Hauptbanhof.
+After spending two middling days in Amsterdam, I took the Deutsche Bahn IC train from the Amsterdam Centraal station to Hannover, where I changed unto the ultra-modern ICE Sprinter train to Berlin Hauptbanhof (‘Hauptbanhof’ means ‘main railway station’).
 Comfortable and fleet those ICE Sprinter trains.
 The whole journey took about 6hr 40m.

 We crossed into Germany at the small town of Bad Bentheim.
 Silly me, I thought the town read ‘Bad Bethlehem’.

 German immigration police came on board at Bad Bentheim to check passports and right to cross into Deutschland.
 Polite lot.
 We were soon on our way.

-I arrived Berlin Hauptbanhof at about 1:45pm (‘Hauptbanhof’ means ‘main railway station’).
-That station is a humongous glass and steel structure, one of the most spectacular architectural projects in Berlin.
-It also happens to be the most modern and largest connecting train station in Europe.
+I arrived Berlin Hauptbanhof at about 1:45pm.
+That station is a humongous glass and steel affair, no doubt one of the most spectacular architectural projects in Berlin.
+It is a grossly modern station and largest connecting train station in Europe.

 I was promptly lost.

-Question; why do many Germans pretend they don’t understand English?
-Many I approached for direction or information said they spoke only spattering English when in fact they spoke sufficient English to make good conversations.
+Question; why do many Germans pretend they don’t understand or speak English?
+Many I approached for direction or information said they spoke only spattering English, when in fact they spoke sufficient English to make good conversations?

 Fellas, please leave me out of your beef with England.
-I genuinely need help!
+Me, I genuinely need help!

-I took the S-Bahn to Berlin Friedrichstraße Station (pronounced Friedrik-‘strassa’), which is a popular stop for tourists.
+I took the S-Bahn (city rapid railway) to Berlin Friedrichstraße Station (pronounced Freedricht-‘strassa’), a popular stop for tourists.
 I was feeling my way around the rail service in Berlin and wanted to wander around before finding my hostel.

 On exiting the station, what should befall mine eyes?

 Nestling against an exit of the station was an imbiss, snack shop that sold street food.
 If Berlin is the city for street food, then currywurst is its Mayor.

-I promptly ordered me a fare.
-Pork sausage (or Bratwurst in German), curry ketchup, curry powder, fried onions, mayonnaise and fries.
+I quickly got in line and ordered a fare.
+Pork sausage (or Bratwurst in German), ketchup, curry powder, fried onions, mayo and fat fries.
 6,000 calories of Berliner goodness!
 If I die, I die!